 Mix up your cardiovascular activities in the gym.
 Use the treadmill, skipping, rower, climber, and bike and other equipment that might be available to you.

 The boxing stance is the posture a boxer takes before and after every action depending on whether you are left or right handed.
 We’ll be dealing with the most common; right-handed.
 For left-handed people, just reverse the instructions.

-Stand with your feet shoulder width apart, with your left foot in front of your right foot.
-Your right heel should be slightly raised with your left foot flat on the floor and toes pointing ahead.
+Stand with your feet shoulder-width apart, with your left foot in front of your right foot.
+Your right heel should be slightly raised with your left foot flat on the floor and your toes pointing ahead.

 Bend your knees a little and balance your weight comfortably and evenly.